 - Expedited HIV testing at the time of labor or delivery should be performed for any woman with undocumented HIV status; testing should be available 24 hours a day, and results should be available within 1 hour (AII).
-If results are positive, intrapartum antiretroviral (ARV) prophylaxis should be initiated immediately (AI) and infants should receive an ARV regimen that is appropriate for infants at higher risk of perinatal HIV transmission as soon as possible, pending results of supplemental HIV testing (AII).
+If results are positive, intrapartum antiretroviral (ARV) prophylaxis should be initiated immediately (AI), and infants should receive an ARV regimen that is appropriate for infants who are at higher risk of perinatal HIV transmission as soon as possible, pending results of supplemental HIV testing (AII).
 See Antiretroviral Management of Newborns with Perinatal HIV Exposure or Perinatal HIV for guidance.

 - Women who have not been tested for HIV before or during labor should undergo expedited HIV antibody testing during the immediate postpartum period (or their newborns should undergo expedited HIV antibody testing) (AII).
 If the results for the mother or infant are positive, an appropriate infant ARV drug regimen should be initiated immediately, and the mother should not breastfeed unless supplemental HIV testing is negative (AII).
-Infants with initial positive HIV viral tests (RNA, DNA) should have their ARV regimen modified, if necessary, to a three-drug combination of ARV drugs at treatment dosages (antiretroviral therapy) (see Antiretroviral Management of Newborns with Perinatal HIV Exposure or Perinatal HIV) (AII).
+Infants with initial positive HIV viral tests (RNA, DNA) should have their ARV regimen modified, if necessary, to a three-drug combination of ARV drugs at treatment doses (see Antiretroviral Management of Newborns with Perinatal HIV Exposure or Perinatal HIV) (AII).